martinbudden/Protoflight/README.md

 2. The PIO state machine that was waiting on the IMU interrupt PIN reads the IMU and puts the result in its TX FIFO.
 3. The AHRS task which, was waiting on the PIO TX FIFO, gets the IMU value and calls the `AHRS::readIMUandUpdateOrientation` function.

-This avoid both the ISR and the shared message queue.
+This avoids both the ISR and the shared message queue.

+## UML Diagrams

+UML Diagrams have become somewhat unfashionable.
+But I like them.
+I agree that they have limited use in the design phase of a project, but I find they are very useful to document a design.
+The process of documenting a design can reveal subtleties that were overlooked, and indeed I found that when documenting ProtoFlight.

 ## Simplified Class Structure